-At Broadway Dental Excellence, we’d prefer that you keep your natural teeth for life!
+At Broadway Dental Excellence, we’d prefer that you keep your natural teeth for life.
 However, on occasion, an extraction may be necessary.
-An extraction means to have a tooth removed, usually because of disease, trauma or even crowding.
+An extraction means to have a tooth removed, usually because of disease, trauma, or crowding.

-Be sure to follow the dentist’s instructions in the days following your extraction to ensure a quick and comfortable recovery.
-If you experience abnormal pain or discomfort or suspect infection, please call our office immediately.
-Most extractions do heal quickly and without problems.
+Be sure to follow your dentist’s instructions in the days following your extraction to ensure a quick, comfortable recovery.
+If you experience abnormal pain, discomfort, or suspect an infection, please contact our office immediately.
+Most extractions do heal quickly without problems.